 The above amounts exclude any employers' national insurance contributions, if applicable.
-No other forms of remuneration were received by the Directors and no Director received any taxable expenses, compensation for loss of office or non-cash benefit for the year ended 30 November 2023 (2022: £nil).
+No other forms of remuneration were received by the Directors and no Director has received any taxable expenses, compensation for loss of office or non-cash benefit for the year ended 29 February 2024 (2023: £nil).